FIRE and Housing FOMO: 10 Reasons I’m Still Renting While others around me Buy

 Everyone’s dreamhouse looks different—what’s it like for you?
 Beach in Cape Town, South Africa.
 Photo by Taryn Elliott on Pexels.

-Reading time: 9 minutes
+Reading time: 6 minutes

 How to Avoid Housing FOMO and Stay on Track to Financial Independence

-Watching friends and family buy homes can spark powerful doubts when you’re renting and pursuing Financial Independence.
+Watching friends and family buy homes can spark powerful doubts when you’re renting and pursuing Financial Independence (FI).
 In this post I share the numbers, lifestyle trade-offs, and ten practical tactics that help me resist the pressure to “buy because everyone else is buying”—so you can stay focused on freedom and your own FI timeline.

-In my late thirties, on a six-year path to Financial Independence, I find myself surrounded by friends, colleagues, and neighbours purchasing their first homes.
-Some of them are settling into city flats, while others are heading out for the leafy outskirts.
-At weekend gatherings, their talk of mortgages and dream renovations sometimes trigger a quiet sense of FOMO—fear of missing out—that is increasingly hard to ignore.
+In my late thirties, after a six-year path to Financial Independence, I find myself surrounded by friends, colleagues, and neighbours purchasing their first homes.
+Some of them are settling into city flats, while others are heading out for the outskirts or countryside.

 I think this tension is further sharpened by uncertaintyI’m in the midst of a career change and exploring new ways to work that provide a greater sense of satisfaction and work-life balance.
 Buying a home at this point would certainly be a major financial commitment just as my professional life is in flux—perhaps not the best idea.
-And yet, when everyone else seems to be going down that path, it’s really difficult to stay the course and remember why we chose this different path.
+And yet, when everyone else seems to be going down the ownership path, it’s really difficult to stay the course and remember why we chose this different path.

 In today’s post I want to share the discipline and the competing arguments that help me stay the course—the thought process, the financial logic, and the mindset shifts to keep house-buying FOMO at bay—so major decisions support long-term Financial Independence and lifestyle goals, rather than short-term peer pressure.